-- (a) To be admitted to occasional studies, a person must - be in possession of an NSC with appropriate subject combinations and levels of achievement that has been certified by Umalusi with an applicable endorsement for admission to degree studies; or - (ii) be in possession of an NC(V) with appropriate subject combinations and levels of achievement; and - (iii) have attained the required AP; and - (iv) for modules in programmes with additional selection requirements, also obtain written permission from the dean of the faculty in which the module is offered, in consultation with the Registrar; and - have obtained an achievement level of no less than 4 (50%- 59%) for the school-leaving examination in English or Afrikaans (kindly refer to footnote no. 17).
+- (a) To be admitted to occasional studies, a person must - (i) be in possession of an NSC with appropriate subject combinations and levels of achievement that has been certified by Umalusi with an applicable endorsement for admission to degree studies; or - (ii) be in possession of an NC(V) with appropriate subject combinations and levels of achievement; and - (iii) have attained the required AP; and - (iv) for modules in programmes with additional selection requirements, also obtain written permission from the dean of the faculty in which the module is offered, in consultation with the Registrar; and - (v) have obtained an achievement level of no less than 4 (50%-59%) for the school-leaving examination in English or Afrikaans (kindly refer to footnote no. 17). - (b) Admission to specific modules is subject to compulsory achievement levels in specified Grade 12 subjects, and also to additional prerequisites as specified by the various faculty boards and as contained in the faculty rules. - (c) (i) Permission to deviate from the above requirements, except those that are not related to the certified NSC or NC(V), may be granted by the dean of the faculty in which the module is offered, with written notification to the Registrar. - (ii) Where a person has already obtained a qualification, she/he may apply for exemption from the rules in respect of prerequisites. - (d) If the admission rules in respect of the specific qualification to which the module applies have not been adhered to, credits will later only be considered through a process of RPL.